mattjlewis/diozero/docs/docs/2_concepts/2_RemoteControl.md

 parent: Concepts
 nav_order: 2
 permalink: /concepts/remotecontrol.html
-Title: Remote Control
+Title: Remote Control & Microcontrollers
 redirect_from:
   - /en/latest/RemoteControl/index.html
   - /en/stable/RemoteControl/index.html
 ---

-# Remote Control
+# Remote Control & Microcontrollers
 {: .no_toc }

-It is possible to remotely control your devices from another computer, enabling you to develop and test your application directly from your development environment.
+It is possible to remotely control your devices, including microcontrollers, from another computer, enabling you to develop and test your application directly from your development environment.

 {: .note-title }
 > Command Line Examples